Matt-Dee/FBO/README.md

 5.)
 Check ./downloads to make sure there are output files.<br>
 6.)  type ~>  groovy fboesimport.groovy<br>
 7.)
 You should see the files get imported into ElasticSearch.<br>
 8.)
 Download and install [Kibana](http://www.elasticsearch.org/overview/kibana/).
+Set up kibana and point it to your local instance of elasticsearch.
 Prepare to cyber-dazzle management.